What colour suits me? How to pinpoint the most flattering shades for you

 What clothes colours will look best on me?

 Remember, there are very few colours you won't be able to wear, it's just working out the styling to make them enhance your face.
-With summer on the horizon, the first stage should really be a full analysis of your existing clothing.
-We've got a great guide on how to organise your closet, which should make this a breeze.
+The first stage should really be a full analysis of your existing clothing.
 Keep in mind as you're going through your clothing, do they match your colour family profile.
 If not, it doesn't mean you need to get rid of them, but you might need to reassess how you wear them.
 If the item is part of a group of colours that drain you, can you add jewellery, a scarf or even a cardigan to readdress the colour balance?
 If it's a dark top, can it be reworked under a bright blazer so that the largest amount of colour near your face is more flattering?

 And just remember, there are very few colours you won't be able to wear, it's just working out the styling to make them enhance your face.